Chief Executive Roller

 Yen then went back to school to earn his MBA from the Kellogg School of Management at Northwestern.
 His focus on entrepreneurship, venture capital, and marketing in business school fueled his passion for entrepreneurship and consumer brands.
 He decided to pursue his frustration of dull lunch options and spent the following year incubating the company until he trademarked the Sushirrito brand name in 2008.
 Yen felt so strongly about Sushirrito that he decided he had to keep pushing forward no matter what.
 Yen fortuitously met Co-Founder/Executive Chef Ty Mahler in 2010, and things just started falling into place.

 The two launched Sushirrito in downtown San Francisco in 2011.
-Since then, Yen has continued to revolutionize sushi culture with this chef-driven sushi burrito concept and now has six stores in the Bay Area.
-Yen currently resides in San Francisco with his wife and daughter.
+Since then, Yen has continued to revolutionize sushi culture with this chef-driven sushi burrito concept and now has 14 locations in California.
+Yen currently resides in the Bay Area with his wife and daughter.
 When not working, he enjoys spending time with his family, traveling, reading, and meditating.